anishghimire862/nuxt-content-blog/content/blog/an-introduction-to-retrieval-augmented-generation.md

 [Chunking strategies](https://www.pinecone.io/learn/chunking-strategies/) are methods of breaking down large datasets or knowledge bases into smaller, more manageable pieces.
 Chunking is a crucial step in RAG and enhances the efficiency of LLMs.

 That's it!
 A lot of theory about RAG.
-Let's take a break, and we'll be back in another blog with a RAG implementation using Ollama, ChromaDB, and NodeJS.
+Let's take a break, and we'll be back in another blog with a RAG implementation using [Ollama](https://ollama.com/), [NodeJS](https://nodejs.org/en), and [LanceDB](https://lancedb.com/).